OHDSI/WhiteRabbit/docs/riah_test_framework.md

-# Rabbit-In-a-Hat testing framework
+# Rabbit in a Hat testing framework

-[Rabbit-In-a-Hat](documentation:software:whiterabbit#rabbit-in-a-hat) can generate a framework for creating a set of [unit tests](https://en.wikipedia.org/wiki/Unit_testing).
+[Rabbit in a Hat](documentation:software:whiterabbit#rabbit-in-a-hat) can generate a framework for creating a set of [unit tests](https://en.wikipedia.org/wiki/Unit_testing).
 The framework consists of a set of R functions tailored to the source and target schema in your ETL.
 These functions can then be used to define the unit tests.

 Unit testing assumes that you have your data in source format somewhere in a database.
 You should already have created an ETL process that will extract from the source database, transform it into CDM format, and load it into a CDM schema.
 The unit test framework can be used to make sure that your ETL process is doing what it is supposed to do.
 For this you will need to create a new, empty database with exactly the same structure as your source database, and a new empty database where a test CDM database will live.
 The framework can be used to insert test data into the empty source schema.
 You can then run your ETL process on the test data to populate the test CDM database. you can then use the framework to verify that the output of the ETL in the test CDM database is what you'd expect given the test source data.